-Coach Williams has led his team to the playoffs four times as Head Coach, posting the Cubs’ best playoff record since 2011.
+Coach Williams has led his team to the playoffs five times as Head Coach, posting the Cubs’ best playoff record since 2014.

 Coach Williams played football, basketball, baseball, and ran track for the Mineola Yellowjackets in high school, deciding he wanted to be a coach in the summer of 1987.
 He also played four years of baseball at the collegiate level - one year at Paris Junior College and three years at Henderson State University in Arkadelphia, Arkansas.
 While at Henderson, Williams was named 1st Team All-Conference Catcher for two years for the Reddies and played in the 1991 AIC All-Star baseball game.